geeky-wizard/Smart-AC-System/README.md

 This system opens/closes four AC vents based upon the current temperature in the Room.
-The temperature is maintained at a range of 16–35 oC.
-The AC vents can be gradually opened / closed.
+The temperature is maintained at a range of 16–35°C. The AC vents can be gradually opened / closed.
 This is done in accordance with the temperature in the room.
 The room is a fairly large sized room so 4 temperature sensors are placed at different points of the room.
 Each sensor and AC vent is associated with part of